-This very early 1951 DKW F89P coupe was possibly the DKW displayed at the 1951 Melbourne Motor Show and is the probably the oldest post-war DKW in Australia.
-The car was featured in the Restored Cars article about Des Fullard's DKW collection mentioned earlier.
-It now belongs to David J in Queensland is undergoing restoration after several years off the road.
+This very early 1951 DKW F89P coupe is probably the oldest post-war DKW in Australia.
+It was part of a shipment of five DKWs sent to Australia to test the market and was possibly the DKW displayed at the 1951 Melbourne Motor Show.
+The car was featured in the Restored Cars article about Des Fullard's DKW collection mentioned at the top of the page.

 This very early DKW Schnellaster was part of a consignment of DKW vans purchased by Carpet Care.
 They were used as part of a corporate fleet for only about five or six years before they were replaced with more powerful vehicles.
-This, the only survivor, was found on a farm in Gippsland and restored.
-For many years the car was on display at the Maffa Museum.
+This, the only survivor, was found on a farm in Gippsland and restored by Ross Noble.
+For many years the car was on display at the Maffra Transport Museum.

 This car was part of the well known horde of European cars from country NSW.
-After changing hands several times recently the car is now being restored by Craig S in Victoria.
+After changing hands several times recently the car is now being restored by Craig S in Sydney.

 1958 Auto-Union 1000 (Queensland)